 Green Light: If FIRE finds that a university’s policies do not seriously threaten campus expression, that college or university receives a green light rating.
 A green light rating does not necessarily indicate that a school actively supports free expression in practice; it simply means that the school’s written policies do not pose a serious threat to free speech.

 Since public colleges and universities are legally bound to protect their students’ First Amendment rights, any percentage above zero is unacceptable, so much work remains to be done.
 This ongoing positive trend, however, is encouraging.
-With continued efforts by free speech advocates on and off campus, and the continuing success of FIRE-driven litigation, we expect this percentage to continue to drop.
+With continued efforts by free speech advocates on and off campus, we expect this percentage will continue to drop.

 Speech Codes on Campus: Background and Legal Challenges